futreall/ilm/SPECS.md

 - User collateral is pooled and deposited into the lending pool as a single position
 - Debt assets are borrowed from the pool against the supplied collateral
 - Debt assets are exchanged on an external DEX for the collateral asset
-- The additiona collateral asset is supplied back to the lending pool
+- The additional collateral asset is supplied back to the lending pool
 - Strategy is enabled to borrow more debt assets

 To manage the loans, the `LoopingStrategy` contracts leverage the OpenZeppelin Defender platform in order to supply more, or repay part of the loans, in order to keep the position within an acceptable risk margin.
 Specifically the LoopStrategy contract automatically rebalances on significant deposits, withdrawals, and changes in the price of collateral or debt assets.